 where 1a, 1b, 1c, and 1d are metered energy supplies that are used in the building (this includes bulk energy sources), and 3a, 3b, 3c, 3d, and 3e are metered energy excesses that are supplied to another building, vehicle or grid as useful energy.

-5.2.2 Procedures for reporting net energy consumption using Energy Star Portfolio Manager.
-For buildings with building renewable energy generation….. tbd

 5.2.2 Energy-use data for each type of energy imported into and exported from the building shall be collected from utility or energy delivery bills (that must include the quantity of energy or fuel delivered) or by monitoring local energy meters (either utility or owner-provided meters).
 If the exported energy cannot be measured, it shall be estimated using a methodology that is acceptable to the authority having jurisdiction (AHJ).

 5.2.2.1 When an energy type such as oil, solid fuels, or biomass is delivered in bulk to the building for storage prior to actual use, the annual energy use for that energy type shall be calculated as follows: